Supporting Young People Transitioning Out of Foster Care

 Our Current Focus

-- Advance an equity focus on expectant and parenting foster youth, foster youth who have been commercially and sexually exploited, and LGBTQ+ TAY
+• Advance an equity focus on expectant and parenting youth, youth who have been commercially and sexually exploited, and LGBTQ+ youth who have experienced foster care

-- Recruit, retain, and equip caregivers to succeed
+• Recruit, retain, and equip caregivers who are able and supported to offer unconditional support

-By supporting the healthy physical, psychological, and emotional development of transition-age foster youth, we help them become successful adults.
-Programs that offer financial assistance, life skills, access to mental health services and ongoing supportive relationships improve transition-age foster youth’s overall well-being in the long-term.
+By supporting the healthy physical, social and emotional development and wellbeing of transition-age youth, we help them thrive as adults.
+Programs that offer financial assistance, life skills, access to mental health services and ongoing supportive relationships improve the overall well-being of transition-age youth in the long-term.

 The following vital elements reinforce our work:

-- Ensure transition-age youth in foster care have the agency and power to participate in and contribute to the decisions that directly impact their lives
+• Ensure transition-age youth with experience in the foster care system have the agency and power to participate in and contribute to the decisions that directly impact their lives

-- Focus on healthy emotional and psychological development
+• Focus on healthy social and emotional development and wellbeing

-- Support tailored educational programs for transition-age youth in foster care
+• Support tailored education and career pathway programs for transition-age youth

-- Increase stable placement and housing with a strong preference for kin as caretakers
+• Increase stable family-based care and housing with a strong preference for close family members as caretakers

-- Engage federal, state, and city-specific policymakers with quality TAY-focused data to inform funding decisions
+• Engage federal, state, and city-specific policymakers with quality TAY-focused data, including the evidence provided by people with lived-experience to inform funding decisions

-- Work to link systems across agencies and locations
+• Work to link systems across agencies and locations to improve services provided to youth and shared knowledge and best practices

-- Provide robust training and services in reproductive health and parenting using a two-generation approach to address the needs of parents and their children simultaneously
+• Provide robust training and services to support reproductive health and parenting using a two-generation approach to address the needs of parents and their children simultaneously

 The Impact of the Work: Transition-Age Youth Exit Foster Care Successfully

-As transition-age youth move from teenagers to adults, their needs are the same as other young adult needs: opportunities to stay plugged into the resources and relationships for ongoing success.
-When we effectively meet their needs, TAY can lead the kind of healthy, meaningful, and thriving lives they most desire, and that can make communities whole.
+As transition-age youth emerge into adulthood, their needs are the same as other young adult needs: they need opportunities to stay plugged into the resources and relationships for ongoing success.
+When we effectively meet their needs, youth transitioning out of foster care can lead the kind of healthy, meaningful, and thriving lives they most desire, and that can make communities whole.